-- Analyzes of Danish foods that have been analyzed at accredited laboratories - Borrowed values from other countries' databases, industry and commerce. - Estimated values: Where no analytical data is available, data may in some cases be transferred from foods similar to the actual food, or data may be calculated on the basis of different analytical data
+- Analyzes of Danish foods that have been analyzed at accredited laboratories. - Data calculated on the basis of different analytical data. - Natural zero-value if it is know that a nutrient is not found in the food. - Borrowed values from other foods, other food composition databases, scientific literature, manufacturer or retail. - Data calculated by recipe calculations. - Estimated values: Where no analytical data is available, data may in some cases be estimated from foods similar to the actual food.